 People always want to communicate with other people for socializing.
 In early days people used to just visit the people they wanted to see.
 But the longer the distance, the harder it was to communicate.
 After the invention of the Internet, people started to look for a faster way of communication.
+That’s how social networking sites came into lime light.

 Social networking was born in 1971 when the first email was sent.
 The message said “qwertyuiop” and it was sent between two adjacent computers.